 Levels of Evidence (LOE) correlate to study/publication types.
 The pyramid represents LOEs and the sheer size of the related literature.

 Systematic reviews and meta-analyses are the highest level of evidence followed by the randomized controlled trials.
-There are nearly 8000 systematic reviews in the Cochrane database compared to the over 40,000 systematic reviews indexed in Medline.
+There are nearly 8,000 systematic reviews in the Cochrane database and over 40,000 systematic reviews indexed in Medline.

 Different categories of questions are best answered by different research designs.

-Therapy RCT preferred, otherwise: cohort study, case-control study, case series.
+Therapy RCT preferred, otherwise use a cohort study, case-control study, or case series.

 Diagnosis Prospective, blind comparison to a reference standard.

-Etiology or Harm RCT preferred otherwise: cohort study, case-control study, case series.
+Etiology RCT preferred otherwise use a cohort study, case-control study, or case series.

-Prognosis Cohort study preferred otherwise: case-control study, case series.
+Prognosis Cohort study preferred otherwise use a case-control study or case series.